hudsonletuan/chatbot-openai/README.md

 ## Server-Side Implementation

-Originally, the server-side of the application is built using Express.js and connects to a MongoDB database using Mongoose.
+Originally, the server-side of the application was built using Express.js and connects to a MongoDB database using Mongoose.
 The server handles user authentication, message storage, and communication with the OpenAI API.
 You can check it out in `/src/routes/`.
+Originally, `session` was used for authentication.
+However, since all routes are transited into serverless functions to deploy on Netlify, `JSON Web Tokens` (`JWT`) is used to handle the authentication.

 ## Serverless Functions